 In 2014, when HART first launched, the nonprofit found itself facing common small business challenges, such as maximizing time and communicating efficiently.
-HART relied on email to coordinate volunteer events but found it too difficult to manage.
+Without a volunteer management system, HART relied on email to coordinate volunteer events but found it too difficult to manage.

 “HART is operating smoothly now, but during the startup phase, our volunteers were responsible for numerous tasks.
 Anything that required more time meant that something else was getting delayed.
 The overwhelming number of emails also led to miscommunication because responses were often delayed,” he explains.
 “It was time-consuming to compare the responses, and answer the questions of each member.”